PascalBod/RTOS-presentation/exercises/01-HelloWorld-step1/README.md

-# Exercise 01 - Hello World
+# Exercise 01 - step 1 - Hello World

 ## Purpose of the exercise